w3f/polkadot-wiki/docs/learn/learn-staking.md

 a validator.
 For more information, you can take a look at the [nominator guide](learn-nominator.md) to understand your responsibilities as a nominator.

-If you want to become a nominator, check [this](../maintain/maintain-guides-how-to-nominate-polkadot.md) guide.
+If you want to become a nominator, see [this](../maintain/maintain-guides-how-to-nominate-polkadot.md) guide.
 If you are a beginner and would like to securely stake your tokens using Polkadot JS Apps, refer to [this](https://support.polkadot.network/support/solutions/articles/65000168057-how-do-i-stake-nominate-on-polkadot-) support article. {{ kusama: The tutorial presented in the support article is demonstrated on Polkadot, but the procedure is the same for Kusama :kusama }}